FitTracker/Fitness-Goal-Tracker/README.md

-# Fittr.me
+# Fittr.us

-[Fittr.me](http://fittr.me) is a Fitness tracker web app that provides visualization for Fitbit data.
-Fittr.me also includes social features and a badging system along with a timer & stopwatch for workouts.
+[Fittr.us](http://fittr.us) is a Fitness tracker web app that provides visualization for Fitbit data.
+Fittr.us also includes social features and a badging system along with a timer & stopwatch for workouts.

 ## Features